Looking for teen boy bedroom decor ideas? If you are working on a small budget then we’ve got a few ideas to get you started.

 He’s been asking for a while if I could makeover his bedroom.
-He wanted something a little more mature and decided to use a tiger print blanket (that I’d received at BlogHer a few years ago, I think) as a guide for the colors.
-I noticed that he really started thinking about this before Christmas when he asked our family in Australia to buy him a new chair for his bedroom as a gift, that we had found at Ikea.
-I didn’t want to spend a lot of money though on his bedroom makeover so it took me a while to come up with exactly what I wanted to do so that I could re-use existing pieces that we had in our house as much as possible.
+He wanted something a little more mature and decided to use a tiger print blanket as a guide for the colors.
+He really started thinking about this before Christmas when he asked our family in Australia to buy him a chair from Ikea.
+I didn’t want to spend a lot of money on the makeover so it took me a while to come up with all of the pieces to pull it together.

-The most important thing before we got started was for me to try hard not to take over this project and decorate how I would want it (which is very difficult for me), but to sit down with him and let him choose the bedding and get his input on things that are important to him.
-I was able to have some input though, especially on the small things such as I advised not having entirely black bedding but breaking it up with a couple more colors, but still keeping with the color scheme.
+The most important thing before we got started was for me to not to take over this project.
+This was the hardest part, I’m a bit of a control freak.
+Instead, I sat down with him and he chose the colors, layout, and bedding to get started.
+I was able to have some input though, like advising him not to have entirely black bedding but to break it up with other colors, while still keeping the color scheme.
 Some of the things he really wanted were: